Ravens beat Saints 17-14 for 18th straight preseason win

 Jackson had only been practicing for a week after missing the start of training camp after testing positive for COVID-19.
 McSorley played the first half, and Huntley came on in the second.

-The Ravens did manage three field goals in the first half : a 56-yarder by Justin Tucker and kicks of 42 and 53 yards by Jake Verity.
+The Ravens did manage three field goals in the first half: a 56-yarder by Justin Tucker and kicks of 42 and 53 yards by Jake Verity.

 Huntley was 12 of 16 for 77 yards and also had 42 yards on six carries.
 McSorley was 11 of 18 for 86 yards with an interception.